 Pursuant to KRS 61.870(1)(c), informational areas which normally might be considered proprietary shall be limited to individual personnel data, customer references, selected financial data, formulae, and financial audits which, if disclosed, would permit an unfair advantage to competitors.
-If a proposal contains information in these areas that a firm declares proprietary in nature and not available for public disclosure, the firm shall declare in the Disclosure (See "Required Components of the Proposal," Section I, Subsection D) the inclusion of proprietary information and shall noticeably label as proprietary each sheet containing such information.
-The Cabinet will make all reasonable efforts to maintain the confidentiality of any information provided by the firm, which is clearly identified by the firm as proprietary, provided such designation is reasonable, and subject to the order of the Attorney General or any court directing the Cabinet to release such information.
+If a proposal contains information in these areas that a firm declares proprietary in nature and not available for public disclosure, the firm shall declare in the Disclosure (See "Required Components of the Proposal," Section I, Subsection E) the inclusion of proprietary information and shall noticeably label as proprietary each sheet containing such information.
+The Cabinet will make all reasonable efforts to maintain the confidentiality of any information is reasonable, and subject to the order of the Attorney General or any court directing the Cabinet to release such information.